 - Choose an accounting tool and connect it to your bank account.
 QuickBooks is one option.
 It needs to be appropriate for small business tasks, and it needs to be user-friendly.

 - Set up your desk and office space.

-- Set up a phone number and appropriate voicemail message.
+- Set up a phone number and an appropriate voicemail message.

 - Purchase a computer, supplies, and business equipment (scanner, printer, headset).

-- Create a signature line for your email, include your area code and phone number.
+- Create a signature line for your email, including your area code and phone number.

-- Purchase a backup system for your computer (Backblaze, Carbonite, Mozy, SugarSync, etc.).
+- Purchase a backup system for your computer (iDrive, Backblaze, Carbonite, iCloud, etc.).

 - Create a list of services you’ll offer.